Relaunched Rainbow Ally Programme - April 2021

 Once that you have made a commitment to be a Rainbow Ally, we recommend that you:

-- Continue to familiarise yourself with the 'LGBTQUA+ Getting Started' webpage.
+- Continue to familiarise yourself with the 'LGBTQUA+ Getting StartedLink opens in a new window' webpage.

 - Commit to ongoing learning on issues that affect members of the LGBTQUA+ Community, and to share this learning with others.